LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

     genomes are in the `subject_dir` but are missing in the tree, then BackBLAST will still proceed but will drop those genomes from the analysis.)
   - Alternatively, you can also choose to not add a phylogenetic tree to the heatmap.
 - Tree rooting: one other helpful setting is related to tree rooting.
-You can choose to either root the tree automatically by midpoint or provide the name of one of the genomes that you want to serve as the root of the tree.
+You can choose to root the tree automatically by midpoint or provide the name of one of the genomes that you want to serve as the root of the tree.
+Alternatively, you can choose to use the current tree topology as-is.
 - Plot width and height: you can adjust the final width and height of the heatmap as well.
-It might take a few rounds of running BackBLAST to find the "perfect" width and height for your heatmap.
+It might take a few rounds of running BackBLAST to find the "perfect" width and height for your heatmap (see below).
 - Take a look at the full config file to see other advanced settings.

 You also have the opportunity (optionally) to edit the tab-separeted tables `output_dir/gene_metadata.tsv` and `output_dir/genome_metadata.tsv` to improve data visualization.
 You can open these in a text editor or a table editor (like Excel).
 - In `gene_metadata.tsv`, you can provide human-readable names for the query genes you want to search for.
 You can also customize the order that the genes will be shown in the heatmap by changing how they are sorted in this file.
-Also, you can delete rows if you want them to be removed from the heatmap.
+If you delete rows, then those genes will be removed removed from the heatmap during the run.
 - In `genome_metadata.tsv`, you can provide human-readable names for the genomes in the run.
-The sort order of the genomes in this file does only impacts the order that the genomes are plotted in if you choose to not use a phylogenetic tree (in the config file above).
+The sort order of the genomes in this file only impacts the order that the genomes are plotted in if you choose to not use a phylogenetic tree (in the config file above).
 Otherwise, the sort order is determined using the phylogenetic tree.

-Then, start the run:
+### 2a-iii.
+Start the run
 ```bash
 backblast run output_dir/config.yaml output_dir
 ```
+This should generate a series of blast and heatmap-related files in the output folder.

+### 2a-iv.
+Check and iteratively improve the run results
 Then, take a look at the key output files `heatmap/BackBLAST_heatmap.tsv` and `heatmap/BackBLAST_heatmap.pdf`.
 The first of these files shows the final bidirectional BLASTP results as a tab-separated table.
 The second is the final heatmap.

-If you aren't satisfied with the results, you can selectively delete run files from the output folder, tweak the settings files above, and then re-run BackBLAST to re-generate the desired files with the new run settings.
+If you aren't satisfied with the results, you can selectively delete run files from the output folder, tweak the settings files above, and then re-run BackBLAST (via step 2a-iii) to re-generate the desired files with the new run settings.

 Three common things to change are:
 - If your BLASTP results are too stringent or not stringent enough: delete the `blast` folder, tweak the key BLASTP settings (in the config file),